bvibber/mtpng/readme.md

 [Rayon](https://crates.io/crates/rayon) is used for its ThreadPool implementation.
 You can create an encoder using either the default Rayon global pool or a custom ThreadPool instance.

 [crc](https://crates.io/crates/crc) is used for calculating PNG chunk checksums.

+[libz-sys](https://crates.io/crates/libz-sys) is used to wrap libz for the deflate compression.
+I briefly looked at pure-Rust implementations but couldn't find any supporting raw stream output, dictionary setting, and flushing to byte boundaries without closing the stream.

+[png](https://crates.io/crates/png) is used by the CLI tool to load input files to recompress for testing.

+[clap](https://crates.io/crates/clap) is used by the CLI tool to handle option parsing and help display.

 # Copyright